Demobilization Unit Leader

 - Facilitate resource assignment extensions, crew swaps, and reassignments.

 - Facilitate air travel requests for incident resources.
-Protect and preserve all PII.
+Protect and preserve all personally identifiable information (PII).

 - Brief replacement as needed.